What is Glaucoma?

 MIGS: a newer option for glaucoma management

 Minimally invasive or microincisional glaucoma surgery (MIGS) is a treatment option for patients who have a glaucoma diagnosis and are undergoing cataract surgery.
 This is a procedure performed in the operating room, on the same session as cataract surgery.
 After the cataract has been removed and the intraocular lens implant of your choice has been placed, the surgeon can insert an addition microscopic device into the eye to help with lowering eye pressure.
-Several devices are presently FDA-approved in the US, including the iStent and CyPASS.
+Several devices are presently FDA-approved in the US, including the iStent.
 Chicago Cornea Consultants specialists have been using the iStent (also known as the trabecular micro-bypass stent) for a number of years, and have found it a successful modality for lowering pressure in our glaucoma patients.
 A good number of patients are able to achieve target pressures and discontinue or decrease the number of glaucoma drops they need to use to keep glaucoma under control.

 Above is the surgeon’s view of the area where eye fluid movement and iStent placement occurs (the trabecular meshwork)